Police: 3 hurt in Florida mall shooting as shoppers scatter

 “They just want to make sure if someone might have dumped a weapon, we don’t miss it,” he told the newspaper.

-Videos shared on social media community forums show officers who appeared to be arresting a man outside the mall.
+Videos shared on social media community forums show officers who appeared to be taking a man in custody outside the mall.
 Other footage showed shoppers running out of the stores or seeking cover.

 “They were trying to hide anywhere they could because no one knew what was going on,” said Lockart, who works in real estate.

-Aventura Mall calls itself on its online site as a premier shopping destination in the Miami area and South Florida.
+Aventura Mall bills itself on its online site as a premier shopping destination in the Miami area and South Florida.

 In May 2020, two people were wounded and taken to a hospital after an argument led to a shooting inside the same mall.
-Back then, Aventura police said the shooting also followed an argument at the Nordstrom department store.
+Aventura police said that shooting also followed an argument in a department store in the complex.

 Associated Press writer Thalia Beaty in New York contributed to this report.